75 Creative Ways to Save Money on a Tight Budget

 Whether or not your family actively talked about saving money, you absorbed money lessons from them.
 You saw how saving, or the lack thereof, affected your family growing up.

 When you assess your childhood experience with saving money, you can better understand your own savings tendencies.
-You can decided to emulate your parents or you can decide to change a pattern.
+You can decide to emulate your parents or change a pattern.

-12. Identify Spending Triggers
+12. Identify spending triggers

 Most of the time, we sell ourselves short.
 We are afraid to make big savings goals because we don’t want to fail.
 However, goal setting is a great way to save money.
 It keeps you accountable.

 Achievable goal setting is more than just thinking, “It would be nice if I could save $10,000 this year.”
-It’s about setting measurable and achievable goals and then breaking those goals down into smaller goals that you can tackle one by one.
+It’s about setting measurable and achievable goals and then breaking those goals down into smaller checkpoints that you can tackle one by one.
 As you achieve smaller goals, you build momentum.
 You build faith in yourself.
 That’s how you accomplish bigger savings goals, so don’t be afraid to make some.

 Improve Your Credit